ffquindala/PowerBI_HollywoodMovies/README.md

 ## Project Goal

-This tutorial continues with the Self-Service (SS) aspects of the Business Intelligence, through a complete Business Intelligence solution, to be developed from ‘scratch’ (from zero) and entirely within the Power BI Desktop environment.
+This Project continues with the Self-Service (SS) aspects of the Business Intelligence, through a complete Business Intelligence solution, to be developed from ‘scratch’ (from zero) and entirely within the Power BI Desktop environment.